Qantas Flight 30: ATSB final report

 Just over two years after the incident, the final report of the event was released on 22 November 2010.

 From the summary released by the ATSB:

 "On 25 July 2008, a Boeing Company 747-438 aircraft carrying 369 passengers and crew rapidly depressurised following the forceful rupture of one of the aircraft's emergency oxygen cylinders in the forward cargo hold.
 The aircraft was cruising at 29,000 ft and was 55 minutes into a flight between Hong Kong and Melbourne."

 "Following an emergency descent to 10,000 ft, the flight crew diverted the aircraft to Ninoy Aquino International Airport, Manila, Philippines, where it landed safely.
 None of the passengers or crew sustained any physical injury."

 "A team of investigators, led by the Australian Transport Safety Bureau (ATSB) and including representatives from the US National Transportation Safety Board (NTSB), the US Federal Aviation Authority (FAA), Boeing and the Civil Aviation Authority of the Philippines (CAAP) examined the aircraft on the ground in Manila.
 From that work, it was evident that the oxygen cylinder (number-4 in a bank along the right side of the forward cargo hold) had burst in such a way as to rupture the adjacent fuselage wall and be propelled upwards; puncturing the cabin floor and impacting the frame and handle of the R2 door and the overhead cabin panelling.
 No part of the cylinder (other than the valve assembly) was recovered and it was presumed lost from the aircraft during the depressurisation."

 "The ATSB undertook a close and detailed study of the cylinder type, including a review of all possible failure scenarios and an engineering evaluation of other cylinders from the same production batch and of the type in general.
 It was evident that the cylinder had failed by bursting through, or around the base – allowing the release of pressurised contents to project it vertically upwards.
 While it was hypothesised that the cylinder may have contained a defect or flaw, or been damaged in a way that promoted failure, there was no evidence found to support such a finding.
 Nor was there any evidence found to suggest the cylinders from the subject production batch, or the type in general, were in any way predisposed to premature failure."

 Repairs

 Repairs to the aircraft were conducted in Manila by Boeing.
 It was ferried to Avalon on 10 November 2008.
 The original captain and first officer were part of the ferry crew.
 The only work that remained to be done at that point was replacement of the carpets and seat covers.
 On 18 November 2008, with all work complete, the aircraft was damaged again when another Qantas Boeing 747 collided with it at Avalon.

-IFALPA

-In early 2010, the International Federation of Air Line Pilots' Associations awarded the Polaris Award to Captain John Bartels and his flight crew.